 According to Don, exploring why a child has cerebral palsy requires an investigation as to what happened in the hospital at the time of birth.
 Approximately 30 per cent of individuals have CP as a result of some adverse event created in and around the time of birth.
 He believes that understanding and investigating breaches in the standards of care is essential if those with CP are to access the sort of resources they will need to manage their condition over the rest of their life.

-Campbell, Renaud Trial Lawyers has been a supporter of CPABC from the beginning.
+Renaud Law Group has been a supporter of CPABC from the beginning.
 His law firm has helped financially dating back 15 years, in addition to promoting events through their website, such as the Gala and Expressive Arts.
 He hopes to get out there and participate in the upcoming Scotiabank Charity Challenge 5 km fundraising race.
 “I think I can at least manage 5k without any difficulty myself and at least one of my daughters could knock that off without too much trouble, so I think the biggest challenge will be to see who’s faster – me or my daughter,” he jokes.